jackmaden/philosophybreak/src/pages/articles/life-is-hard-interview-with-mit-philosophy-professor-kieran-setiya/index.md

 >I think there’s a way in which just accepting things can be a failure to acknowledge how bad they are, and that sometimes you have to rail against even things you can’t control.

 In 1868 there was a new translation of Epictetus, one of the great Stoic thinkers, that was reviewed by the novelist Henry James.
 Now, Epictetus was enslaved in ancient Greece, and part of his teachings included his story of adapting to the condition of living under slavery.
 And in his critique, Henry James imagines what it would be like for a black person in the American South to simply repeat the Stoic mantra of just reconciling yourself to it.
-Does that solve slavery?

 I think there’s a way in which just accepting things can be a failure to acknowledge how bad they are, and that sometimes you have to rail against even things you can’t control.
 I think the same thing about the Stoic attitude to grief, which is basically that we can and should extinguish it.